+The diaphragm or rolling lobe air cylinders are specialty air actuators.
+Typically, air cylinders have a bit of lag time.
 That is to say, between the time that the compressed air starts to flow to the cylinder port, and the rod / rod tooling, actually starts to move can be measured.
 It is not an instant response.
+It is different for diaphragm or rolling lobe air cylinders.

 Where there is a need for limited-distance, hesitation free movement the diaphragm rolling lobe cylinders are the perfect solution.
 They shine in web tensioning applications.